ChrisBall/ToffeePhonic/README.md

 [This project on Github](https://github.com/ChrisBall/ToffeePhonic)

 Development of the instrument and this guide has been part-funded by the wonderful [Drake Music](http://www.drakemusic.org/).
+No liability is assumed for anything!
+It is your responsibility to assess the safety and suitability of these instructions.